Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 ### Client hierarchy and constructors

-In the interest of simplifying the API surface, we've made three clients.
-One client is for producing events, [EventHubProducerAsyncClient][EventHubProducerAsyncClient] has async operations and [EventHubProducerClient][EventHubProducerClient] is the sync version.
-The other two clients are intended for reading events.
-[EventProcessorClient][EventProcessorClient] is what you would typically use to read events from all partitions with an optional, but recommended checkpointing feature.
-[EventHubConsumerAsyncClient][EventHubConsumerAsyncClient] is what you would use for lower-level control of [EventData][EventData] consumption from a single partition.
+In the interest of simplifying the API surface, we've made separate clients for sending and receiving events:
+- [EventHubProducerClient][EventHubProducerClient] is the sync client to send events.
+[EventHubProducerAsyncClient][EventHubProducerAsyncClient] is the corresponding async client.
+- [EventProcessorClient][EventProcessorClient] is what you would typically use to read events from all partitions with an optional, but recommended checkpointing feature.
+- [EventHubConsumerClient][EventHubConsumerClient] is the sync client you would use for lower-level control of [EventData][EventData] consumption from a single partition.
+[EventHubConsumerAsyncClient][EventHubConsumerAsyncClient] is the corresponding async client.

 Creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder] while the [EventProcessorClient][EventProcessorClient] is created through the [EventProcessorClientBuilder][EventProcessorClientBuilder].